 Significant public resources have been invested in providing the high quality and empirically supported services of OFMHS.
-Three major goals for OFMHS during this period were to (1) bestutilize current bed capacity; (2) gain efficiencies in the process of evaluation delivery; and (3) fund prosecutorial diversion programs and implementation of five request for proposals (RFP's) using Trueblood fines.
-Below are the key actions that occurred during this period to decrease wait times.
+Three major goals for OFMHS during this period were to (1) best-utilize current bed capacity; (2) gain efficiencies in the process of evaluation delivery; and (3) fund prosecutorial diversion programs and implementation of five request for proposals (RFP's) using Trueblood fines.
+Below are the key actions that occurred during this period to support system-wide improvement.